Updated June 15, 2021

 Have you been diving in Sicily before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

-Scuba Diving Sicily
+Scuba Diving in Sicily

-Seasons and Conditions – It is possible to dive all year in Sicily.
+It is possible to dive all year in Sicily.

 - Air temperature average daily highs reach 26°C (79°F) in July and August, the warmest months and only get up to 12°C (54°F) in January and February, the coolest months.